Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

             Figure 55: Parameter input mask of the three phase sine wave signal generator.

 The final step is to integrate the newly created DSL models into the ``IBR_Control`` composite model (see Figure 56).
-This completes the initialization setup in PowerFactory and ensures that the required switching and signal-generation functions are incorporated into the overall model.
+This completes the initialization setup in DIgSILENT PowerFactory and ensures that the required switching and signal-generation functions are incorporated into the overall model.

 The remaining configuration is performed within the control parameters of the Simulink model implemented in the IEC 61400-27 DLL.
 In particular, the parameters related to phase correction and the freeze functionality must be configured accordingly.
 These settings are described in more detail in the section **DESCRIPTION OF PHASE CORRECTION AND FREEZE.**